jamsea/blog-jameshush-com/content/blog/monitoring-and-alerting/index.md

 Uptime should be table stakes for any project, but I'm still surprised how many companies aren't even checking their site loads.

 The biggest culprits are the marketing pages.
-Oftentimes marketing websites are separate from the main product's website with their own team of engineers or an outside agency.
+Oftentimes, marketing websites are separate from the main product's website with, their own team of engineers or an outside agency.
 I once walked by a business analyst frantically trying to bring the home page up after accidentally crashing it with a WordPress plugin.
-After that incident, we set up a monitoring tool to check the home page every few minutes to make sure it was up and running and alert the engineering team if there was an issue.
+After that incident, we set up a monitoring tool to check the home page every few minutes to make sure it was up and running, and alert the engineering team if there was an issue.

 If your website is visited by people in different countries, remember to monitor it's uptime in every region you have customers.
 It's common to have an outage happen in just one region (e.g. in Europe but not in Asia).
 The last thing you want is a call from an angry customer in another part of the world telling you about an issue you can't recreate in your part of the world.